Cookraine/university/README.md

-This project is about creating a teaching platform model like university with tokenization elements.
+This Scala 2.13 project is about creating a teaching platform model like university with tokenization elements.

 It includes:
 - classes: Token, Human, Student (subclass of Human), Teacher (subclass of Human), Course, DataList;